 Sitting proudly around a central landscaped courtyard, the high quality properties comprise a variety of styles from the contemporary two storey The Water Tower featuring a stainless steel staircase, French doors opening on to the garden and a balcony to the new build Wilstrop Lodge Farm set over three floors with French doors opening onto a terrace and south-facing gardens to two storey barn conversions and single storey affordable homes

 Keighley, West Yorkshire

-Bowman Riley Architects provided concept designs for the redevelopment of redundant Grove Mills in Keighley to provide a £60 million regeneration scheme including residential apartments, family homes, retail, commercial and leisure spaces.
+Bowman Riley Architects provided concept designs for the redevelopment of Grove Mill, a redundant textile mill complex in Ingrow, close to the West Yorkshire town of Keighley to provide a £65 million regeneration mixed use scheme.

-Bowman Riley Architects designed a residential site masterplan for a large greenfield site with outline planning consent for a mixed use development on the outskirts of Skipton, North Yorkshire.
+Bowman Riley Architects provided a residential masterplan for Stonebridge Homes on Wyvern Park, a large greenfield site with existing outline planning consent on the outskirts of the North Yorkshire town of Skipton.

-Stonebridge Homes requested a masterplan for up to 225 new homes using their standard house types.
+We developed the masterplan by applying the Stonebridge Homes’ standards and house types for up to 225 residences.
 The houses are based on a defined mix of market and affordable houses ranging from one to five bedroom homes.

-The units were zoned to have diversity across the site whilst making the most of the open views across the beautiful Yorkshire Dales countryside for the larger five bedroom detached houses.
+The residences were zoned to create a diverse neighbour whilst making the most of the open views across the beautiful Yorkshire Dales countryside for the larger five bedroom detached houses.